What can cause a nail fungus?

-There many different types of fungal nail infections.
+There are many different types of fungal nail infections.
 In some cases, the nails begin to thicken and become discolored.
-You may also notice that the skin around the nail will also thicken and appear scaly.
-In some cases the area affected by the fungus may have a bad smell.
+You may also notice the skin around the nail become thick and appear scaly.
+In some cases, the area affected by the fungus may have a bad smell.
 Fungal nail infections can also be painful and make walking very difficult.

 What can I do to prevent a nail fungus?

-There are several different preventative actions you can take to stop the spreed a fungus.
+There are several different preventative actions you can take to stop the spread of the fungus.

 • Always wear shoes on a wet communal floor.